 Whether we realize it or not, our habits significantly influence how our lives shape up, and the case is no different when it comes to nutrition.
 One day of eating innutritious foods won’t make you unhealthy, sure.
 But over two years?
-How about 5, or 10, or even 20?
-You can bet that it would make a dent in your health.
+How about 5, 10, or even 20?
+Then, you can bet that it would make a dent in your health.

 Because of that, it’s critical to take a look at your eating habits and those of your family.
-We often don’t think about them because they are ingrained, but establishing healthy eating habits is crucial, especially in this day and age where choosing the unhealthy options is so easy.
+We often don’t think about them because they are ingrained, but establishing healthy eating habits is crucial, especially when choosing unhealthy options is so easy.

 Without further ado, here are the healthy habits you should adopt: